Set your stopwatch for your self-assessment tax submission

 5 points

-Points will remain for two years and will then be removed from your record unless the threshold has been reached.
-To reduce your points to zero you will have to submit your returns and make your payments on time for a set compliance period of 12 months, for example.
+Points will remain for two years before being removed from your record unless you reach the threshold again.
+To reduce your points to zero you must submit your returns and make your payments on time for a compliance period of 12 months, for example.

 Number of days late